lukaspfisterch/kl-execution-theory/implementations/mapping_to_kl.md

 Typical patterns:

 - plain Python dictionaries (`Dict[str, Any]`)
-- dataclasses used as input / output types
+- dataclasses used as input or output types
 - domain-specific objects for foundations (e.g. order book, trajectories)

 **Interpretation:**

-- For a given operation, S is the set of all valid input states
+For a given operation, S is the set of all valid input states
 that the Kernel accepts and transforms into outputs.

 In composed systems (orchestrators), S may be the aggregate of: